-• To ensure efficient program management, Cyprus College should persist in gathering, monitoring, and analysing data including KPIs, student advancement, success and attrition rates, as well as student satisfaction.

-- Cyprus College should periodically review the programme so that its learning objectives and outcomes remain relevant. - A comprehensive mapping report illustrating the alignment of each course unit with the intended learning outcomes (ILOs) of the program is mandatory.
-The EEC advises the programme's teaching team to collaboratively assess how each unit contributes to the achievement of the ILOs and to compile this report/map accordingly. - Cyprus College and the programme head should reassess the curriculum and take into account the target market.
-It's crucial to integrate course units that accurately mirror the digital marketing landscape they are engaged in.
-Currently, there are several courses such as Introduction to Business, The Art of Persuasion, Introduction to Sociology, which do not seem to align squarely with the specialised focus of the Diploma in Digital Marketing and Social Media.
-In addition the alignment of module titles with learning outcomes and teaching content should be re-examined and updated in light of the programme title, aim and objectives. - At the moment, new technologies, such as Artificial Intelligence (AI), are not fully incorporated into the curriculum, despite students' early familiarity with them and industry demand.
+- For effective management of the programme, CTL Eurocollege should continue to collect, monitor and analyse information such as: KPIs, student progression, success and drop-out rates, student satisfaction etc. - CTL Eurocollege should periodically review the programme so that its learning objectives and outcomes remain relevant. - An overarching mapping report that demonstrates how each course unit feeds into the intended learning outcomes (ILOs) of the programme, is a requirement.
+The EEC recommends the teaching team of the programme to collectively consider how each unit supports the ILOs and prepare this report / map. - CTL Eurocollege and the head of programme need to review the programme and consider the market they cater for; it is important to incorporate course units (electives or core) that reflect the digital marketing environment they operate in.
+At the moment there are a number of courses (Introduction to Business, Business Ethics, Business Statistics, Business Communications etc.) that do not reflect the specialised nature of the Diploma in Digital Marketing. - At the moment, new technologies, such as AI, are not incorporated into the curriculum, despite students' familiarity and industry demand.
 EEC encourages the adoption of emerging technologies to enhance student learning and relevance. - A critical weakness of the programme is the limited number of staff delivering the modules.
-Almost 74% of the programme's modules are delivered by only three members of staff (two of whom are part time).
-This can create confusion among students, diminish the specialised character of the programme and can create uneven workload among members of staff. - The curriculum does not fully integrate industry practices, thereby restricting students' exposure to real-world scenarios.
-Strengthening partnerships with industry professionals and organisations could significantly enhance the relevance of course content. - A more practical approach should also be incorporated in the actual delivery of the modules.
-Cyprus College could invite more guest lecturers from industry as part of the delivery of modules, to provide this practical approach. - Placement opportunities are encouraged to make the programme more practical. - The assessments utilised and the content presented should align with the programme's level and ECTS requirements.
-The programme must effectively illustrate how it addresses the intended learning outcomes of each course unit. - Cyprus College might explore the formal appointment of external advisors, including academic from international backgrounds and practitioners from the local market.
-These advisors could offer valuable input for future curriculum revisions and offer insights into the essential skills students require for a successful career in Digital Marketing.
+Almost 60% of the programme's modules are delivered by only two members of staff (one of whom is part time).
+This creates confusion among students, diminishes the specialised character of the programme and creates uneven workload among members of staff. - The curriculum lacks integration with industry practices, limiting students' exposure to realworld scenarios.
+Partnerships with industry professionals and organizations could enhance the relevance of course content. - A more practical approach should also be incorporated in the actual delivery of the modules.
+CTL Eurocollege could invite guest lecturers from industry as part of the delivery of modules, to provide this practical approach. - Absence of online attendance options disadvantages international students and those facing special circumstances.
+The College should consider implementing online alternatives to ensure accessibility and flexibility for all students. - Placement opportunities are encouraged to make the programme more practical.

-Non-compliant/
+- The different assessments used, and content needs to correspond to the level of the programme and the number of ECTS, and the School needs to clearly demonstrate how they cater for the intended learning outcomes of each course unit. - CTL Eurocollege could consider formally appointing external advisors, both academic (international) and practitioners (from the local market).
+Such advisors could inform future curriculum reviews and provide insights as to the skills that students need for a successful future career in Digital Marketing.

-Sub- area Partially Compliant/Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant

 1.1 Policy for quality assurance Compliant

 1.2 Design, approval, on-going monitoring and review Compliant

 1.3 Public information Compliant

 1.4 Information management Compliant